It is time to recover, to rebuild and to listen to our most vulnerable.

 As adults, we can rationalise.
 We can use our years of life experiences to apply the necessary coping strategies to our daily struggles.
 That is why our voices are heard in the media and within our homes and schools as the decision making force, hence the mantra that every child on earth has heard, “adults know best”.
 It is also true that children see, hear, model and behave as a direct result of their surroundings.

-one hundred thousand.
+It is time to listen carefully to our children.
+Four million children are now living in poverty and since the start of the virus to now, that number has increased by one hundred thousand.
 Our most vulnerable already had a challenging and difficult existence and since the end of March and the closures of our schools for some, that life has become far more challenging and even more frightening.
 Those that have thrived being at home during this time may in turn struggle to leave the comforts and security of home schooling.
 For those who have suffered because of school closures, we need to give them the chance to address and overcome whatever this trauma may have caused.
 It is clear regardless of circumstance that all children need to be encouraged to talk and adults must listen.

 Back in June, the initial feedback from parents as the year 6 children were reintroduced back into their school communities was one of deep concern.
 Evidence gathered from the schools taking part in this project, was that some of these children over the last few weeks of lockdown, refused to leave their room, not wanting to see anyone and so initially coming back into school was a huge struggle, resulting in these children being very upset and emotional.